MuhdAmin93/Dodge/README.md

 # Dodge
-Dodge thm  beginner friendly walkthrough
-Test your pivoting and network evasion skills.
+Dodge thm  beginner friendly walkthrough test your pivoting and network evasion skills.

 **Enumeration**

 First we start with an nmap scan to see which ports and services are running

 Nmap Scan